MABelanger/jsconcept/es6/README.md

 ```

 ### Spread operator
-Spred is the opposite of rest.
+Spread is the opposite of rest.
 The spread operator took the array and devide it into separated values.
 So it take an array and convert it into a list of parameters.

 ```js